Yaoir/VideoPoker-Go-WebAssembly/README.md

 ;       Rightmost card
 ```

-The keys may be typed in any order, and a key can be entered more than
-once to toggle the held/discarded state of the card.
-The backspace key
+The keys may be typed in any order, and a key can be entered more than once to toggle the held/discarded state of the card.
-may be used to undo mistakes.

-Then type the Enter key to deal.
-Discarded cards are redealt, and the
-final hand is shown, along with how it is recognized as either a win‐
-ning or losing hand, and the new score.
+Then type the Enter (Return) key to deal.
+Discarded cards are redealt, and the final hand is shown, along with how it is recognized as either a winning or losing hand, and the new score.

 The game will continue until you either quit or run out of chips.

-To quit, type either q or e
+To quit, type either `q` or `e`.
+Your final score will be displayed.
+To start a new game, reload the web page.

+###### Changing the bet

+You may change your bet before a new hand is dealt.
+To increase your bet from the default of 10 chips, type a digit from
+`1` to `5`, along with the keys to hold cards.
+For example, typing a `3`
+will change your bet to 30 chips.

+If the number of chips is less than the bet, the bet is automatically reduced to
+make it equal to the number of chips remaining, where it will stay until you change it.

+###### Changing the Variant of Video Poker

+The default is 9/6 Jacks or Better, but you can change it to another variation of video poker game
+by pressing the `A`-`I` keys.

 ```
-Changing the bet

-To increase your bet from the default, type b, followed by a digit from 1 to 5, along with the keys to hold cards.
-For example,

-lb4;

-will hold the rightmost two cards, and increase the bet to 4x.
-By itself,

-b3

-will increase the bet to 3x, but not hold any cards.

-The increase takes effect starting with the next hand and stays in effect until changed using the same method.
-The only exception is when the number of chips is less than the bet, in which case the bet is automatically reduced to make it equal to the number of chips remaining, where it will stay until you change it.

-OPTIONS
--b1

-("Bet 1") Use a minimum bet of one chip, rather than the default ten.
-Typically used along with the -is option.

--g name

-("Game") Play a different variant of video poker.
-The default is 9/6 Jacks or Better, but you can change it to another by specifying one of the strings in the left column of the following list:

-   aa        All American
+    A	All American
-   tens      Tens or Better
+    B	Tens or Better
-   jb95      9/5 Jacks or Better
+    C	Bonus Poker
+    D	Double Bonus Poker
+    E	Double Bonus Bonus Poker
-   jb86      8/6 Jacks or Better
+    F	9/6 Jacks or Better (default)
-   jb85      8/5 Jacks or Better
+    G	9/5 Jacks or Better
-   jb75      7/5 Jacks or Better
+    H	8/6 Jacks or Better
-   jb65      6/5 Jacks or Better
+    I	8/5 Jacks or Better
 ```

+### How to Play Using the Debug Console

+You can also play the game in text mode by opening the browser's Developer Tools and playing in the debug console.
+Make sure to click in the web page's window (that is, the background behind the cards) to put the keyboard focus there instead of in the debug console window.

+### Strategy

+There are many websites on the Internet with hints and strategy guides on video poker.
+Just search for "video poker strategy" or something similar.

 ### Version